-The old paint and all grease needs to be removed from the frame or it will spoil the new powder coating.
+The old paint and all grease need to be removed from the frame or it will spoil the new powder coating.
 Blasting alone cannot do this and any grease left, will run over the new paintwork when the frame is heated.
-The controlled pyrolisis process we offer is not used by many of our competitors.
+The controlled pyrolysis process we offer is not used by many of our competitors.
 It is a special oven that carefully heats the frame to about 400 degrees Celsius to turn the paint, grease and any other contaminants into ash.
 Heating the component slowly and evenly avoids distortion.

 Pyrolisis semi anneals the frame to relieve internal stresses and reduces cracks

 Heat treatment has another useful advantage with semi annealing the frame to reduce internal stresses accumulated by years of hard riding.
 The metal becomes work hardened, which leads to metal fatigue and is the cause of frame cracks.
 See below.

 To remove the ash Windridge Coatings grit blast motorbike frames.
 Grit blasting sometimes referred to as sandblasting or shot blasting removes the surface of the metal including rust.
 To reduce the amount of blasting so as not to weaken the frame we always remove paint first either by incineration or paint striping.
 Especially on modern frames that are often powder coated and is difficult to remove by blasting alone.

 To reduce the likely hood of the frame rusting under the paintwork a corrosion inhibitor is applied.
 This is an architectural metal pre-treatment process used to seal the metal after blasting.
 A concoction of chemicals passivates the metal combined with a low viscosity paint ensures no metal is left uncoated.
 Around brackets and the air pockets under the powder coat which can be the starting areas for undercoat rust creep.
 This is an expensive process that would not normally be used on motorbike frames.

 Fatigue crack inspection